GetStream/stream-chat-flutter/README.md

 ## Flutter Chat Tutorial

 The best place to start is the [Flutter Chat Tutorial](https://getstream.io/chat/flutter/tutorial/).
 It teaches you how to use this SDK and also shows how to make common changes.

 ## Example App

-TODO
+This repo includes a fully functional example app with setup instructions.
+The example is available under the [example](https://github.com/GetStream/stream-chat-flutter/tree/master/example) folder.

 ### Add dependency